 - Information about the scheduling of examinations and due dates for assignments.

-- If your course is a GE course, it must include the following:
+If your course is a GE course, it must include the following for all old GEL and new GEN categories:

 - Make sure that your syllabus has a clear class attendance policy statement regarding excused and unexcused absences, and that you apply it in a consistent way.